Henry Spencer Palmer: Other works

+Japan

 After retiring from the Royal Engineers in 1887, he settled in Japan, established a successful civilian practice in Yokohama, where he was hired by the Japanese government to develop designs for the harbor, Ōsanbashi Pier and the city waterworks.
 He was also a frequent contributor of letters and articles to the Japan Times, Japan Weekly Mail and other newspapers and periodicals, and was also a correspondent for The Times.
 He also wrote a profusely illustrated guidebook to Japan, "Letters from the Land of the Rising Sun".

 At some point around 1890, he remarried to a refined Japanese woman, Uta Saito, with whom he had a daughter.

 After his death in 1893 from typhoid fever, he was buried at the Aoyama Cemetery in Tokyo.

 A bronze bust of Palmer was unveiled by the Yokohama Water Works in 1987 to commemorate the centennial of its foundation.
 The Yokohama Archives of History also held a special exhibition in his honor the same year.